 The main structural feature in the area where "Peña Encina" is located is the La Codosera Synclinorium, which was formed during the ductile Hercynian deformation.
 It is represented by three parallel WNW-ESE trending ridges.
 During the year the activity on the Peña Encina property comprised two field campaigns to perform field mapping, sampling, geochemistry of rock samples, and verification work to assist with the ongoing compilation.
-The focus of the Company's work program to-date has been on advancing the Las Morras project and limited work has been done in this area to-date.
+The focus of the Company's work program to-date has been on advancing the Las Morras project.